How to Get a Medical Marijuana Card in Massachusetts in 2023

 - Any other conditions as determined in writing by a qualifying patient’s physician

-During your consulation with a state-licensed physician on the Leafwell telemedicine platform, you will discuss one or more of these medical conditions to help our physician understand whether medical marijuana could help you.
+During your consultation with a state-licensed physician on the Leafwell telemedicine platform, you will discuss one or more of these medical conditions to help our physician understand whether medical marijuana could help you.

-In order to apply for your MMJ Card in Massachusetts, you will need to show some identification documents.
-You should gather together the following:
+You must show identification documents to apply for your MMJ Card in Massachusetts.
+New patients should gather together the following: